surajfale/surajfale/README.md

 - 🔭 I’m currently working on Scala and Apache Kafka Projects
 - 🌱 I’m currently learning AI/ML alongwith contanerizationd and orchestration architecture

-You can find more detail about me at: https://bio.link/surajfale